pink10000/termail/README.md

 # termail
-A terminal mail client inspired by mutt and notmuch, written in Rust.
+A terminal mail client inspired by mutt and notmuch, written in Rust, using [ratatui](https://github.com/ratatui/ratatui).

 # Features
 Features